spear-carrier/spear-carrier/README.md

 - Extracting and analyze text from adversarial political groups (dated example here, more upon request: https://github.com/deetherese/SummerProject_2023](https://github.com/uchicago-mscapp-projects/truth-inquery)

-- Continuing to build skills at automate boring stuff with computers
+- Continuing to build skills at automate boring stuff and get at hard to find information with computers

 ### If you're interested in connecting: